bradford583/regex-tutorial/gist-template.md

 ### OR Operator

+The `|` is an alternation.
+It will match the former or latter expression.
+This quantifier can affect specific characters or a whole expression.

 ### Character Classes

+A charcter class will match one of several characters.
+The order does not affect it.
+A character set will match any single character in the set.
+Anything in the square brackets will be matched.

 ### Flags

+Flags follow the closing forward slashof an expression and change how it is interpreted.

+Here are some examples:
+* `i` Ignore Case - This will make the expression case sensitive.
+* `g` Global Search - This will store the index of the last match.
+* `m` Multi-line - The will case the beginning and end anchore to match the start and end of a line instead of the whole string.
+* `u` Unicode - This will allow extended unicode escapes in the form \x{FFFFF}.
+* `y` Sticky - This will match from its last index position and ignores the global search flag.
+* `s` Dotall - This will cause dot to match any charcter.

 ### Grouping and Capturing

+Groups let a group of tokens to be combined to operate on them together.

+`^([a-zA-Z0-9_\-\.]+)@([a-zA-Z0-9_\-\.]+)\.([a-zA-Z]{2,5})$`

+Capturing group `(abc)` puts multiple tokens together for extracting a substring.
+Our example has 3 groups `([a-zA-Z0-9_\-\.]+)`, `([a-zA-Z0-9_\-\.]+)` and `([a-zA-Z]{2,5})`.

 ### Bracket Expressions

+A bracket expression will match a specific set of single charcter.
+It match a specific set of multi-character collating elements, based on the non-empty set of list expressions contained in the bracket expression.

 ### Greedy and Lazy Match

+A greedy quantifier will match as many characters it can as it goes backwards through the string.
+This is the default.

+A lazy quantifier will match as little characters as possible as it goes backwards through the string.

 ### Boundaries

+A Boundary is  a position between `\w` and `\W` to define a word character.

 ### Back-references